The Anne Anastasi Mission Scholarship – The application Period is every May 1st to June 1st.

 - CHAPTER DELEGATE – The applicant performed the Chapter Delegate role effectively.
 By “effectively,” we mean attendance and participation in monthly Delegate meetings and serving as an effective information conduit between the local chapter and Psi Beta National initiatives and programs.

 - RESEARCH – The applicant promoted member engagement in psychological research activities.
-Examples include coordinating opportunities to collect data, correcting reports or posters for proper formatting, spelling, grammar, coordinating a student research presentation.
+Examples include coordinating opportunities to collect data, correcting reports or posters for proper formatting, spelling, and grammar, and coordinating a student research presentation.

 Applicants must provide an essay describing how they have satisfied a Mission Scholarship activity.
 Your narrative is limited to 1,000 words.